List of Marvel Comics characters: M: Midnight Sun

 Midnight Sun (M'Nai) is a supervillain appearing in American comic books published by Marvel Comics.
 The character first appeared in Marvel Special Edition #16 (February 1974), and was created by Steve Englehart, Jim Starlin, and Al Milgrom.

 Midnight Sun is originally M'Nai, an African child from a village which Zheng Zu uses as his headquarters.
 After the British Armed Forces attack the village, scarring M'Nai and killing his family, Zu adopts him and raises him alongside his son Shang-Chi, becoming a highly trained martial artist and espionage agent.
 Taking the identity of "Midnight", M'Nai wears a mask at all times to hide his facial scar.
 Although he and Shang-Chi sometimes come to blows, they grow up as friends, a relationship which ends when Shang-Chi rebels against Zu.

 Midnight continues to work as Zu's agent until he is ordered to assassinate Shang-Chi.
 Their friendship unravels during the mission, as Midnight mocks Shang-Chi's attempts to convince him to renounce their father's villainy.
 Midnight proclaims that his past has given him an unending hatred for humanity and renounces his friendship with Shang-Chi.
 The two battle before Midnight falls to his death.

-A time-traveling Kang the Conqueror rescues Midnight before his death and recruits him into the Legion of the Unliving to fight the Avengers.
-After the Legion is defeated, Immortus returns Midnight to his own time, allowing him to die.

-The Kree later obtain Midnight's body and place him in cryogenic storage.
+The Kree obtain Midnight's body and place him in cryogenic storage.
 Scientist Kar-Sagg transfers Midnight's brain into a clone body which possesses superhuman strength, durability, and agility and is able to survive the conditions of space, and empowers him to battle the Silver Surfer on multiple occasions, propelling himself airborne by using silver discs grafted to his hands and feet.
-It is at this point that he is renamed "Midnight Sun".
 It is later revealed that the Kree removed most of Midnight's memories to make him a more effective fighter and that their alterations to Midnight Sun's body rendered him mute.
-However, Midnight Sun regains some of his memories, rebels against the Kree, and is taken to the Inhuman city of Attilan for treatment.
+Midnight Sun regains some of his memories, rebels against the Kree, and is taken to the Inhuman city of Attilan for treatment.

-He later returns to fight Shang-Chi once more, recognizing him due to residual memories.
+Midnight returns to fight Shang-Chi once more, recognizing him due to residual memories.
 Unable to speak with Shang-Chi, Midnight Sun communicates via carvings made with circular discs and gives up his grudge against him.
 He later regains his memories and speech through unknown means and returns to his old costume, giving up his metallic armor and discs.
-After learning of Zheng Zu's death, he seeks to fulfill his dream of world conquest before the spirits of the triad leaders he had killed imprison him in another dimension.

-Midnight Sun eventually escapes and leads Shang-Chi's enemies Razor Fist, Shen Kuei, Death-Hand, Shadow Stalker, Tiger-Claw, and Shockwave in ambushing him and Domino in Hong Kong.